leifbr/f5certlabs/docs/class2/module06/lab4.rst

 -----------------------------------

-You have a pool of servers running multiple applications (FTP, HTTP, SSH, etc) and you don’t want to create a virtual server for each application.
-In this case a transparent virtual server that doesn’t translate the port would work best.
+You have a pool of servers running multiple applications (FTP, HTTP, SSH, etc) and you don't want to create a virtual server for each application.
+In this case a transparent virtual server that doesn't translate the port would work best.

 Build your transparent pool and virtual server